- Are you stumped on how to eat after your weight loss surgery?

 I reached my highest weight after my second son was about two years old.
-Despite exercising four days a week, and eating a low-carb diet, the weight just would never come off, and if I did lose weight, it easy packed back on… and then some.
+Despite exercising four days a week, and eating a low-carb diet, the weight just would never come off, and if I did lose weight, it easy packed right back on… and then some.
 I had tried every diet under the sun, some of them multiple times.
 I thought I was failing diets, but now I see they were failing me.
 My metabolism was broken from a lifetime of these diet programs, and the only thing that worked to reset my metabolism was bariatric surgery.
-Now I see how diet plans just do not work, but intuitive eating, or eating for overall health, is the only way to lose weight and maintain.
+Now I see how diet plans just do not work, but eating for overall health, is the only way to lose weight and maintain.
 Yes, surgery fired up my metabolism, but it was up to me on how I would eat and exercise afterwards that led me to a nearly 200-pound weight loss.

 Both of my sons were born under very high-risk pregnancies.
-Both were born via emergency c-section because of severe pre-eclampsia, the second pregnancy being far worse than the first.
+Both were born premature via emergency c-section because of severe pre-eclampsia, the second pregnancy being far worse than the first.
 I knew I wanted at least one more baby, and my ob/gyn warned me that if I did not receive bariatric surgery, I would never survive a third pregnancy, nor would my baby.
 I appreciated her candidness, and didn’t take offense.
 In fact, I took charge.
 I consulted a psychiatrist and my general doctor, who both agreed with my ob/gyn it would be the best move for me.